 - aplastic anemia

-- myelodysplastic syndromes
+- myelodysplastic syndrome

 - myeloproliferative syndrome

-Cancer and treatments for cancer
+Treatments for cancer

 - radiation therapy (especially when used on large bones, such as those in your legs and pelvis)

-- bone marrow transplant
+- bone marrow transplants

 - Kostmann syndrome, or severe congenital neutropenia

-Infectious diseases that can cause leukopenia include:
+Several infectious diseases that can cause leukopenia include:

 Leukopenia can be caused by vitamin or mineral deficiencies, such as deficiencies in: